-There are no injunction decisions or any delivered judgments on SEPs in Australia or FRAND terms, but in principle, there is no reason why the Australian Courts would not grant a FRAND injunction or set FRAND terms.
+There are no injunction decisions or any delivered judgments on Standard Essential Patents (SEPs) in Australia or FRAND terms; however, in principle, there is no reason why the Australian Courts would not grant a FRAND injunction or set FRAND terms.
 It is expected that the Unwired Planet decision will be influential on Australian Courts.
+The long running case of Motorola Solutions Inc v Hytera Communications Corporation Ltd & Anor has not reached trial (at least in respect of the SEPs patent part) and so there is still not published judgment of Australian Courts on SEPs.